razvanmihaimarin/LargeFileSorter/README.md

 ## Getting Started

-To run this application clone th project and  run the following commands:
+To run this application clone the project and run the following commands:

 ```bash
 cd LargeFileSorter